-Document 30 of the European Civil Aviation Conference (ECAC), Part I, Section 5, 11th edition December 2009 (link to doc) and its associated annexes (hereafter DOC 30) (updated version December 2016).
+Document 30 of the European Civil Aviation Conference (ECAC), Part I, Section 5, 12th edition May 2018, amendment N.1 (link to doc) and its associated annexes (hereafter DOC 30).

 Relevant annexes with regard to disabled persons and persons with reduced mobility are:

 - Annex 5-A: Guidance leaflet for Persons with Reduced Mobility who may be infrequent, or first time, flyers

 - Annex 5-B: Specialist Guidance material for security staff – key points for PRMs

 - Annex 5-C: Code of Good Conduct in Ground Handling for Persons with Reduced Mobility

 - Annex 5-D: Guidelines on Ground Handling for Persons with Reduced Mobility (minimum standards of services and equipment; staff training)

 - Annex 5-E: Guidelines on awareness and disability equality for all airport and airline personnel dealing with the travelling public

 - Annex 5-F: Advisory note on the carrying disabled passengers and passengers with reduced mobility

 - Annex 5-H: Guidance on pre-notification of disabled passengers and PRMs